COP26 at a glance

 “Glasgow is a truly global city that Atos is proud to have invested in for many years.
 This November, Scotland, the UK and the whole of the world will come together to make decisive progress and real change in advance of our environment.
 As the leader in secure and decarbonized digital, we are committed to playing our part in this endeavour by being a net zero business by 2028.”

 Clay Van Doren, CEO, Atos UK&I and Northern Europe

 “COP26 brings the world together in the midst of a global pandemic, but with the world still focused on ensuring that generations to come will be healthy and live sustainably.
 That ambition demands net zero is achieved faster and with every nation playing its part.
 This event will be a landmark occasion, the biggest for the UK since London 2012, and I know we are all aiming to leave an even greater legacy for future generations.

-Kulveer Ranger, SVP Strategy & Communications UK&I; former Environment Adviser to the Mayor of London and former London 2012 Olympics Environmental Champion
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC; former Environment Adviser to the Mayor of London and former London 2012 Olympics Environmental Champion

 Each COP is preceded by a preparatory meeting held about a month before, called Pre-COP.
 The Pre-COP will be held in Milan, 30 September-2 October 2021.